-The Academy will limit the disclosure of information contained in a student's education records except: (1) By your prior, written consent; (2) as directory information; or (3) under certain limited circumstances permitted by FERPA.
-Some instances in which disclosure is permitted without your consent are set forth below.
+The Academy will limit the disclosure of information contained in a student's education records except: (1) By a parent/guardian or eligible student prior, written consent; (2) as directory information; or (3) under certain limited circumstances permitted by FERPA.
+Some instances in which disclosure is permitted without consent are set forth below.

 Directory Information.
-Your consent is not required for the Academy to release the following student information designated as "directory information":
+Consent is not required for the Academy to release the following student information designated as "directory information":